chos9/Homework4/README.md

 <dl>
 	<dt>Conjecture</dt>
 	<dd>
-	f defined as above question, the set {f(n) : n in Z and f(n) is prime} is infinite if it satisfies below conditions:
+	f defined as above question, the set {f(n) : n in Z and f(n) is prime} is infinite if it satisfies below conditions: <br />
-	1. irreducible to the integer factors,
+	1. irreducible to the integer factors, <br />
 	2. f should not be a function which is even for all n.
 	</dd>
 </dl>